 If you constantly sense danger signals, it becomes almost impossible for you to stay calm and rational enough for the brain to switch off the amygdala.

-To turn off your amygdala, you need to change the way you view things.
+To turn off the anxiety-related response of your amygdala, you need to change the way you view things.
 You must find a way to prove to your brain that this is a normal situation and not anything dangerous.
 You need a change of thinking that gives you a different emotion for how you feel about the situation.

 To restructure your cognitive reflexes, you can utilize these steps: